EmanuelAfessa/EmanuelAfessa/README.md

 I am a data scientist curious and fascinated by all data science projects.
 However, my main experience focuses on **deep learning algorithms** and **computer vision**.
 I am interested in collaborating in "positive impact" data science projects.

-## ⚡ My main artifcial intelligence based projects
+## ⚡ My main data science projects

  I have made public several data science repositories to share my knowledge.
 The following fall in the umbrella of supervised learning :
 * Landcover **classification** of Sentinel2 satellite image data using machine learning.
 Access the [classification_repository](https://github.com/EmanuelAfessa/DS_P03_classification).